kennyphan02/Coding-Notes/CSCE311 Operating Systems/CSCE 311 HW 2.md

 2. **Smaller programs may not be able to run as there is too much space between the stack and heap:** With a fixed allocation of 512 MB, smaller programs may find it challenging to fit within this large preallocated space, and there could be a significant gap between the stack and heap.
 This can lead to inefficient use of memory and may prevent smaller programs from running efficiently.

-For a system using basic base and bounds registers (one pair per process), explain how an operating system may move/relocate a non-running process in memory.
-Assume the bounds register is _size_ of the virtual address space (and not the last address in physical memory).
+5. For a system using basic base and bounds registers (one pair per process), explain how an operating system may move/relocate a non-running process in memory.
+Assume the bounds register is size of the virtual address space (and not the last address in physical memory).
+Select a large enough region of memory and change the base register in some sort of process structure (like a PCB).
 Select a large enough region of memory and change the bounds register in some sort of process structure (like a PCB).
+Change the base register.
+Change the bounds register.
+The correct answer is: "Change the base register."

+To move or relocate a non-running process in memory in a system using basic base and bounds registers, the operating system can change the base register associated with that process.
+Here's how it works:

+1. **Base and Bounds Registers**: In such a system, each process has its own pair of base and bounds registers.
+The base register specifies the starting address of the process's allocated memory, and the bounds register indicates the size of the virtual address space for that process.

+2. **Moving/Relocating a Process**: When the operating system needs to move or relocate a non-running process in memory, it can select a new region of memory where it wants the process to be placed.

+3. **Changing the Base Register**: To relocate the process, the operating system updates the base register associated with that process.
+The new base register value points to the starting address of the selected memory region, effectively moving the entire process's address space to the new location in physical memory.

+Changing the bounds register is not typically used for relocating a process in memory.
+The bounds register typically represents the size of the virtual address space for the process and is typically set when the process is created.
+Changing the bounds register would fundamentally alter the size of the process's address space, which is not the intended operation when relocating a process.

+So, the correct approach to move a non-running process is to change the base register while keeping the bounds register unchanged.

 In a system using a base and bounds register approach for memory management, the operating system needs to be involved in the following situations: